JakeGillatt/Cloud-Monitering/README.md

 #
-# Setting up a cloud watch alarm that sends a notification when CPU usage is greater than 50%
+# Setting up a Cloud Watch alarm that sends a notification when CPU usage is greater than 50%

 1. Head to the Simple Notification Service dashboard
 2. Select subsciptions and create a subscription (if you have not yet created one)